-The Young Darwin Scholarship is an FSC initiative to encourage and support young people who have a real interest in the natural world – to develop the next generation of ‘Darwins’.
+The Young Darwin Scholarship is a Field Studies Council initiative supporting young people with a real interest in the natural world and inspiring the next generation of ‘Darwins’.

-Past scholars have continued to study ecology and biology through university degrees and pHDs.
+Past scholars have continued to study natural history through university degrees and PhDs.
 They have secured green careers in ecology and conservation, and many are volunteering with various environmental organisations.

-To keep up to date with all Youth updates In the FSC sign up to our dedicated Youth Mailing list!
+To keep up to date with all Youth updates offered by the Field Studies Council, sign up for our dedicated Youth Mailing list!

 See our other young people opportunities